MSHOSSAIN96/Static-Timing-Analysis---I/README.md

 To complete the analysis, we convert the graphical timing representation into a textual format for report generation.
 Key elements include:

 Data arrival time – Time when data reaches the capture flop.

 Data required time – Minimum time required for data stability after the clock edge.

 Slack Calculation – Difference between required and actual time:

 Slack=Data arrival time−Data required time

 Slack=Data arrival time−Data required time

 Unlike setup analysis (where slack should be positive or zero), here, slack is expected to be zero or positive to ensure data stability.

 Hold time analysis differs from setup analysis in key ways:

 Setup analysis requires data to arrive before a specific deadline.
 Hold time analysis ensures data remains stable for a minimum duration after the clock edge.
-The derived equations account for real clock effects, uncertainty, and delays

 **Section 4.3 Hold analysis - graphical to textual representation**